To find a cure for spinal cord injury.

 An on-field collision in an AFL (formally VFL) match in 1975 was to change the life of Neil Sachse forever.
 Neil was left a quadriplegic from the accident, but the injury and the way he’s handled it in the decades since have made a positive contribution to the lives of many.

-In 1995, Neil established what is now known as the Neil Sachse Foundation, to find a cure for spinal cord injury.
+In 1995, Neil established what was known as the Neil Sachse Foundation, to find a cure for spinal cord injury.

-As Chief Executive Officer, Neil has been the driving force behind fundraising that contributed $1.5 million to a ground-breaking research project at Flinders University.
+As Chief Executive Officer, Neil was the driving force behind fundraising that contributed $1.5 million to a ground-breaking research project at Flinders University.
 This culminated in the opening of the Neil Sachse Foundation Spinal Cord Injury Research Centre.
-Through medical developments, the centre hopes to make a significant difference to the lives of over 10,000 Australians who currently suffer from spinal cord injury.
-Neil and the foundation are now focused on funding an intervention drug that helps reduce the swelling that follows a spinal cord injury at The University of Adelaide School of Medical Sciences.
-Neil Sachse’s dedication to making a difference has been recognised by many, but two special milestones are worth noting:
+Neil and the Foundation focused on funding a drug that aimed to reduce the swelling that follows a spinal cord injury, at The University of Adelaide School of Medical Sciences.
+Neil Sachse’s dedication to making a difference has been recognised by many, but two special milestones are worth noting.

 In 2009, in recognition of his tireless work and dedication, Neil was awarded the “Premier’s Award for Outstanding Community Achievement in South Australia” at an Awards Ceremony run by the Australia Day Council of SA at Government House.

-Most recently, Neil Sachse has been recognised as a State Finalist in the 2014 Australian of The Year Awards – formal recognition for a lifetime of service and dedication to finding a cure for spinal cord injury research.
+Neil Sachse was recognised as a State Finalist in the 2014 Australian of The Year Awards – formal recognition for a lifetime of service and dedication to finding a cure for spinal cord injury research.

 The Neil Sachse Foundation and its Board of Directors, led by its founder, aimed to find a cure for spinal cord injury – and committed to funding the critical research steps required on the journey to a cure – in particular, research that would otherwise go unfunded.
 The Foundation believed that research is the ultimate key to making lives better for those affected by spinal cord injury, including their caregivers, family, friends and colleagues.